John-Mark01/learning-swift/SwiftUI Sugar /@Environment Values.md

 # @Environment values in SwiftUI

-## What is an EnvironmentValue, or variable
+## What is an EnvironmentValue, or variable?
 - It is value that is being set in a collection of other values to our SwiftUI app's views in a structure.

    * This value can be of any Basic type for values - like String, Bool, Int, Double, Float, Array, Set, Dictionarty, etc.